1.25 Family and Medical Leave Policy

 Eligible employees are entitled up to twelve weeks (or 26 weeks where specified) of unpaid family or medical leave during a twelve-month period for any of the following:

-4. In order to care for any member of the employee's immediate family (parents, legal guardians or surrogates, grandparents, grandchildren, siblings, spouse, children, spouse's parents, or spouse's legal guardians or surrogates, or any dependent living with the employee) if such family member has a serious health condition.
+- In order to care for any member of the employee's immediate family (parents, spouse, children) if such family member has a serious health condition.
 Spouses employed by the College are jointly entitled to a combined total of twelve work weeks of family leave for the birth of a child, placement of a child for adoption or foster care, or to care for a family member parent who has a serious health condition.

 Leave for birth of a child or placement of a child for adoption or foster care must conclude within twelve months of the birth or the placement.
 An employee is entitled to twelve weeks of FMLA leave in any twelve-month period.
 The twelve-month period is measured backwards from the date an employee uses any FMLA leave.
 Each time an employee takes FMLA leave, the remaining leave entitlement would be any balance of the twelve weeks which has not been used during the twelve-month period.